AP sources: Woman accused of sending ricin letter arrested | WTOP

 The letter had been intercepted earlier this week before it reached the White House.
-The woman was taken into custody by U.S. Customs and Border Protection officers at the Peace Bridge border crossing near Buffalo and is expected to face federal charges, the officials said.
-Her name was not immediately released.
+The woman was taken into custody by U.S. Customs and Border Protection officers at the Peace Bridge border crossing near Buffalo and is expected to face federal charges, three law enforcement officials told The Associated Press.

+Her name was not immediately released, but the woman was expected to appear in federal court in Buffalo on Tuesday.

 The letter addressed to the White House appeared to have originated in Canada, the Royal Canadian Mounted Police have said.
 It was intercepted at a government facility that screens mail addressed to the White House and President Donald Trump and a preliminary investigation indicated it tested positive for ricin, according to the officials.